 Eddie Parris showed early promise as a footballer and by his mid-teens he was playing for Chepstow Town Football Club.
 In 1928 he was spotted by scouts from Bradford Park Avenue and Eddie signed on a trial with the team.
 He played his first game in January 1929 against Hull City and scored the goal that earned Park Avenue a replay, the team went on to win a place in the second round.
 His football league debut came when he played against Tottenham.

-In 1931-2 season he was leading goalscorer for the team with fourteen goals. when Eddie was playing locally the Cheptow train would be full of Eddie’s supporters and friends, he was a great local hero to all of the youngsters.
+In 1931-2 season he was leading goalscorer for the team with fourteen goals.
+Whenever Eddie was playing locally the Cheptow train would be full of Eddie’s supporters and friends, he was a great local hero to all of the youngsters.

 Eddie died in 1971 in Gloucester, Jack and Annie Parris are both buried in St John’s Churchyard Beachley.